-Proximal humeral (humerus) fractures happens when the top aspect of the upper arm bone, that is shaped like a ball, is fractured or have a break.
+Proximal humeral (humerus) fractures happen when the top aspect of the upper arm bone, that is shaped like a ball, is fractured or has a break.

-It's also commonly called a shoulder fracture, which are categorized and grouped according to
+They are also commonly called shoulder fractures, which are categorized and grouped according to

-Typically, the most common cause of proximal humerus fractures are falling onto an outstretched hand as well as being involved in road traffic or motor vehicle accidents which includes high force or speed.
+The most common causes of proximal humerus fractures are falling onto an outstretched hand, or being involved in a road traffic or motor vehicle accident which includes high force or speed.

-Next, we have four (4) rotator cuff muscles which attach to the humerus head, and they're the main muscles involved and responsible for shoulder movement, stability and strength.
-Whenever our rotator cuff muscles or tendons are injured, it leads to lots of inconveniences and pain.
+We have four rotator cuff muscles which attach to the humerus head, and they are the main muscles responsible for shoulder movement, stability and strength.
+Whenever our rotator cuff muscles or tendons are injured, it leads to difficulties and pain.

 Here are the most important components to our proximal humeral bone:

-Proximal humerus fractures account for a signifiant large majority of fractures of the upper arm and is actually 5% of all fractures.
+Proximal humerus fractures account for a large majority of fractures of the upper arm, and account for 5% of all fractures.